vutuanhungkkk/Timekeeping_machine/README.md

 # Abjact
-This is my timekeeping machine using CNN models for anti face spoofing and recognition and fingerprint for identification.
+This is my timekeeping machine using CNN models for anti face spoofing/recognition and fingerprint for identification.
 I also design and intergrated GUI and Web app for user interaction and management.

 # Component
 - Jetson Nano B01 4gb